 Community projects and education seek to physically engage audiences and aspiring dancers in movement and the choreographic process, and bring opportunities for individuals to become more invested in dance.

 K+C celebrated its 10th Anniversary Season in 2013, generously supported by the Rockefeller Brothers Fund.
-In 2015, the company commissioned two bright choreographic stars, Adam Barruch and Loni Landon, and engaged even broader audiences nationwide through performances, outreach, and its first-ever film project, Bolero Senior Citizens.
+In 2015, the company commissioned two bright choreographic stars, Adam Barruch and Loni Landon, and engaged even broader audiences nationwide through performances, and expanded education initiatives.

-Over the decade, K+C has presented performances throughout NYC and nationwide at venues including The John F. Kennedy Center for the Performing Arts, Summerdance Santa Barbara, New York City Center, The Joyce Theater, American Dance Festival, Bates Dance Festival, and more.
+For 15 years K+C has invigorated dance audiences worldwide and has presented performances at venues including The John F. Kennedy Center for the Performing Arts, Summerdance Santa Barbara, New York City Center, The Joyce Theater, American Dance Festival, Bates Dance Festival, and more.